 Robots can also perform highly complex tasks that are difficult or impossible for human operators.
 This allows businesses to improve production efficiency, increase quality, and create new products with minimal human intervention.

 AI-enabled robotics have already revolutionized manufacturing.
 The technology enables factories to automate repetitive, manual tasks, freeing employees to focus on higher-value work.
-In addition, intelligent automation can help companies better understand their data to make smarter business decisions.
+In addition, intelligent automation, facilitated by tools such as the PRTG OPC UA server, can help companies better understand their data to make smarter business decisions.

 The automotive industry is one of the most active adopters of AI technology.
 In its self-driving cars, Waymo (formerly Google’s research into autonomous vehicles) uses AI to detect pedestrians, other vehicles, road work, and obstacles from up to 300 yards away.
 Auto manufacturers use AI to design and build vehicles and streamline production and quality control.
 For example, Audi uses computer vision to inspect sheet metal for minor cracks at production, reducing faulty parts in finished cars.
 Similarly, BMW’s latest models incorporate an AI personal assistant that adjusts music, light settings, and other features to match the driver’s mood and fatigue level, ensuring safety and comfort.